vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/migrations.md

   })
 };
 ```
+**Note**: you may need to reset your Ganache blockchain, because the `Migrations.sol` will refuse to execute a migration that starts with the number "2" (because it sees it has already done such a migration).

-Now we deployed the contract and after that were called contract method.
-It is possible to migrate more than one contract
+Now we deployed the contract and after that we called a contract method.
+It is possible to migrate more than one contract:
 ```js
 var SimpleStorage = artifacts.require("./SimpleStorage");
 var SecondContract = artifacts.require("./SecondContract");
 ```
-After that you can deploy in module function
+You can deploy in the module exports function:
 ```js
 module.exports = function(deployer) {
   deployer.deploy(SimpleStorage);